All Things Entertainment (ATE) interviews: Danny Elliott

 Multi-talented maestro: meet award-winning variety performer Danny Elliott

 Danny Elliott adds new meaning to the idea of “variety performer”.
 Whether this multi-talented artist is singing, tap dancing or puffing away on the bagpipes, he conjures up spectacular shows to entertain all audiences.
-And there are so many of his shows to choose from: The Peter Allen Tribute “From Tenterfield to Rio”, his salute to The Beatles “The Magical Musical Tour”, the Elton John Experience, the Whole Lotta Jerry Lee Lewis show or the Strung Up and Blown Away Variety Show… It’s no wonder Danny’s been awarded multiple “Mo” and “ACE” awards in Australia for Versatile Variety and Variety Entertainer of the Year!
+And there are so many of his shows to choose from: The Peter Allen Tribute “From Tenterfield to Rio”, his salute to The Beatles “The Musical Mystery Tour”, the Elton John Experience, the Whole Lotta Jerry Lee Lewis show or the Strung Up and Blown Away Variety Show… It’s no wonder Danny’s been awarded multiple “Mo” and “ACE” awards in Australia for Versatile Variety and Variety Entertainer of the Year!

 All Things Entertainment had a chat with him…

 An ear for a tune